-The main asset category of the Special Estate will consist of category 1, i.e., Residential Mortgage Loans (excluding RMBS) where the mortgage receivables are secured by a mortgage on residential real estate located in Belgium.
+The main asset category of the Special Estate will consist of category 1, i.e., Residential Mortgage Loans where the mortgage receivables are secured by a mortgage on residential real estate located in Belgium.

-The value of Cover Assets out of this category 1 (Residential Mortgage Loans including RMBS) must represent at least 85% of the aggregate Principal Amount Outstanding of all Covered Bonds of all Series outstanding (the 85% Asset Coverage Test).
-In exceptional circumstances the Supervisor may decrease the minimum percentage of 85% of the 85% Asset Coverage Test.
+The value of Cover Assets out of this category 1 (Residential Mortgage Loans) must represent at least 85% of the aggregate Principal Amount Outstanding of all Covered Bonds of all Series outstanding (the 85% Asset Coverage Test).